 Before you attempt porting you should read up about what you are trying to achieve and watch a few videos.
 A good reference book is Theory and Practice of Cylinder Modification by David Vizard.
 I also recommend using your tools on a similar material so you can get a feel for the amount that is removed with each pass based on revolution speed, pressure and contact duration.
 If you don't have spare material around you can always try cosmetic clean up of the exterior casting.

 Intakes are typically cast and consequently can end up with casting flash and misshapen ports due to mold shifts.

 Grinding and sanding on intakes will produce a lot of fine metallic particles and dust, make sure you have proper safety equipment; safety goggles, gloves and a particle filter respirator mask.

 You don't want to go crazy and start hogging out the ports making them huge.
 The ideal port tapers down from the throttle to the valve with a throat in the valve bowl.
 The intake is part of this taper, so you just want it to be a smooth transition from intake to cylinder head port.
 You don't want a big bulge, but that is what you will get if you start hogging out a lot of material.
-For the intake ports it is ok if there is a small step down from the intake to the cylinder head but not the other way.
-For example the intake opening is smaller than the cylinder head.
+For the intake ports it is ok if there is a small step down from the intake manifold to the cylinder head but not the other way.
+For example the intake manifold opening is smaller than the cylinder head.
 But you don't want the cylinder opening to be smaller than the intake as this will create a wall the air hits and consequently poor flow.
 For the exhaust ports you want the step to be the other way.
-Exhaust side bigger than the head.
+Exhaust side bigger than the head exhaust port.

 Paint some machinist die on the cylinder head ports, mounting surfaces and the intake.